 This lineage problem demonstrates one of the insights of system theory: linear networks are notoriously fragile.
 Because each link in the chain is critically important, any interruption will compromise the entire network, including the many people represented by each male in the chain.

 We find a perfect example of this susceptibility problem in Elimelech’s family.
-The book actually begins with the failure of Elimelech’s line which in retrospect heightens the precariousness of Boaz’ potential lack of an heir.
+The story actually begins with the failure of Elimelech’s line which in retrospect heightens the precariousness of Boaz’ potential lack of an heir.
 Elimelech’s network (called a “fan network”) represents a step up from Boaz’ family line.
 He has successfully married, had sons and married his sons to their wives.
 Elimelech’s social network is expanding and we can assume even more stability in his line because of (unmentioned) relationships between Naomi and her sons.
 But when the men of the family die in Moab, the lineage problem rears its head again and the family disintegrates with each female returning to her original home divested of family and therefore also of future.

-So while a family line allows power to be efficiently managed, contained and directed, as long as that power is centralized in one person per generation the system is susceptible to complete failure.
+So while a family line allows power to be efficiently managed, contained and directed, as long as that power is centralized in one person per generation the system is susceptible to complete and catastrophic failure.

 Boaz surely never saw these final verses in his own story and so our sense of retrospective urgency might only have amounted to abiding loneliness for him.
 But to be fair, none of us have access to the last chapters of our life, do we?
 We conduct ourselves as best we can in the moment entrusting our future to the Fates or to the mercy of God.
 But perhaps there are other ways to pass our blessings forward.
 Perhaps there are patterns of relating that lend more stability, resilience and effectiveness to our relational networks.

 Here it is important to look again to Boaz who in the absence of a spouse and offspring has clearly become the hub of his community, making it a surrogate family of sorts.
-As networks develop toward health, they move through a series of stages: separated clusters, hub & spoke, multiple hubs, and finally core & periphery.
+As networks develop toward health, they move through a series of stages: separated clusters, hub & spoke, multiple hubs, and finally core & periphery (Holley, 2012).
 Boaz has clearly assumed his role as the hub in his community and so advanced its move toward maturity.
 Is this a power position for him, or is it a strategy for influencing network health?
 All will be revealed!

 On a similar note, as we move forward in Ruth’s story you will notice the role that women play in stabilizing the social structure of the narrative network.
 But notice as well that they accomplish this not by assuming the same fragile linear power structures previously held by men but by skillfully exerting influence from where they are in the system.
+One of the tragedies of well intentioned Marxist attempts at power redistribution is that they can replace implicit positions of network influence with recognizable but unstable and potentially fragile power structures.
+The net effect is that the network overall can become destablized and ineffectual all in the name of fairness.

 Implications and Questions: